-Mix all the marinade ingredients in a small bowl and mix until the sugar dissolves.
+Combine miso, brown sugar, vinegar, garlic and sesame oil in a small bowl and mix until the sugar dissolves.
 Dab the fish with paper towels.
 Pour marinade all over the cod loins, ensuring each fish fillet is covered and leave it in the fridge to marinate for 1 hour.

 Step 2: Cook the Miso Glazed Cod

 Heat a non-stick frying pan with 3 tablespoon of vegetable or other odourless oil (like rapeseed or sunflower) on medium heat.
 Once hot, place fish loins in the pan and fry for 3-4 minutes.
 Pour any remaining marinade into the pan too.
 Then cover with the lid and fry for another 3 minutes.
 Take the lid off, turn the cod over and increase the heat to high and cook for another minute, spooning any remaining amount of marinade from the pan over the surface of the fish to glaze.
-(You may need to adjust timings based on how thick your fish pieces are – ours were 4 cm thick).
+(You may need to adjust cooking time based on the thickness of the fish – ours were 4 cm thick).
 The outside of the fish should be golden brown, and the inside should retain a succulent texture.

 Scatter some spring onions and sesame seeds (optional) on top of the pieces of cod and serve!

 What to Serve Pan-Fried Miso Cod With?

 I’ll be honest, this Japanese Cod Recipe goes extremely well with both the Asian and Western-style side dishes.
 On this occasion, we served it with creamy mashed potato and an Asian-Style Cucumber Ribbon Salad!
 But we also recommend you try it with baby bok choy or sauteed spinach and stir-fried noodles. other great options include: